mhaberler/adsb-feeder/README.md

 This shows dynamically updated markers for each tracked plane.
 The feed's bounding box is dynamically updated on pan/zoom/drag for minimizing traffic.

+there are two versions - one using GeoJSON updates, and one using Geobuf/Pbf encoded updates.
+To select the geobuf feed, add `?options=geobuf` to the WS URI.

 You need to edit leaflet/index.html for host and credentials first.